Railways in Melbourne: Network development and level-crossing removals

 In May 2011, operations commenced on a new metropolitan timetable, rewritten for the first time since 1996 with over 600 additional weekday services added.
-In 2012, a Public Transport Development Authority trading as Public Transport Victoria (PTV) was established to coordinate, plan and regulate the state's public transport services, including the metropolitan rail system.
+In 2012, a Public Transport Development Authority trading as Public Transport Victoria (now Transport Victoria) was established to coordinate, plan and regulate the state's public transport services, including the metropolitan rail system.
 In the same year, the Metcard ticketing system was discontinued, completing the controversial network-wide roll-out of the new Myki smart card system.
 On 27 March 2013, Public Transport Victoria published its Network Development Plan – Metropolitan Rail, detailing a 4-stage plan spread over 20 years to redevelop Melbourne's rail system into a "metro-style" network, by separating train lines and creating point-to-point lines, upgrading to high-capacity signalling and ordering new trains.

 The elevated Noble Park railway station was rebuilt in 2018 along with four other stations on the Gippsland and South Gippsland lines as part of the Level Crossing Removal Project, which eliminated nine-level crossings on the corridor using elevated rail.

 A key campaign promise of the Andrews government before its election in 2014 was to remove 50 level crossings in eight years, the most intensive such program in Melbourne's history.
 Because of Melbourne's generally level topography, the suburban rail network was constructed with a large number of level crossings.
 By 2014, over 170 remained, due to a lack of funding for grade separations after 1918.
 The Government's Level Crossing Removal Project became a resounding political success, despite concerns it was creating poor value-for-money infrastructure and controversy about the selection of elevated rail as a method for removing some crossings.

 By 2018, 29 level crossings had been fully grade-separated, well ahead of the government's original schedule, and a further 25 crossings were added to the program to be completed by 2025.
 The project includes rebuilding or upgrading 27 train stations, such as Bentleigh and Clayton railway stations, or laying new tracks, such as the duplication of 1.2 km of single-track railway between Heidelberg and the rebuilt Rosanna stations.
 Large sections of elevated rail have been built on the Gippsland line, and further sections were planned for the Mernda and Upfield lines, including a 4 km section on the Mernda line in Preston.